-Recently the visa rules have been changed, and now you can keep extending your tourist visa up to 36 months! (it used to be 14 months after which you had to do a visa run).
+Recently the visa rules have been changed, and now you can keep extending your tourist visa for up to 36 months! (it used to be 14 months, after which you had to do a visa run).
 So that’s definitely something that I appreciate.

-During the high / dry and sunny season (Nov – May) there are people from all over the world.
-That’s another one of these things that I love about living here.
+During the high/dry and sunny season (Nov – May), there are people from all over the world.
+That’s another one of the things that I love about living here.
 You can meet people from many different cultures and walks of life.

-Filipino’s themselves are very social, friendly, and have a great sense of humor.
+Filipinos themselves are very social, and friendly, and have a great sense of humour.
 They speak good English as well, so there is little culture gap.
-This is another great thing about living in the Philippines: you can make friends with anyone, locals and travelers alike.
+This is another great thing about living in the Philippines: you can make friends with anyone, locals and travellers alike.

 What’s the best thing about living in Boracay?

-Of course the island wouldn’t be the same without its beautiful beaches, vibrant nightlife, food options, diving and kiting sports etc. There are so many things that contribute to the island’s attractiveness, it’s hard to pin just one thing as being the best…
+Of course, the island wouldn’t be the same without its beautiful beaches, vibrant nightlife, food options, diving and kite sports etc. There are so many things that contribute to the island’s attractiveness; it’s hard to pin just one thing as being the best…

-So to give people a good overview of what the different things are that contribute to Boracay’s attractiveness, I’ve written a post about why it is a great place to visit.
+So to give people a good overview of the different things that contribute to Boracay’s attractiveness, I’ve written a post about why it is a great place to visit.

 What’s the hardest thing about living in Boracay?